Google Recaptcha is a great tool for preventing spam and abuse of your website. It’s easy to integrate, effective and free. What’s not to like?

 Cookies & Consent

-- Consent must be freely given, specific and informed.
+- Consent therefore must be freely given, specific and informed.

 - In practice this means you must display a notice that gives users the chance to accept cookies or not.
 You cannot load cookies before consent has been given.